qdm12/dns/README.md

 ### Option 1: Router (recommended)

+Block the UDP 53 outgoing port on your router firewall so that all DNS traffic must go through this container.

 *All machines connected to your router will use the 1.1.1.1 encrypted DNS by default*

 Configure your router to use the LAN IP address of your Docker host as its primary DNS address.
 - Access your router page, usually at [http://192.168.1.1](http://192.168.1.1) and login with your credentials
 - Change the DNS settings, which are usually located in *Connection settings / Advanced / DNS server*
-- If a secondary fallback DNS address is required, use Cloudflare address **1.1.1.1** without TLS
+- If a secondary fallback DNS address is required, use a dull ip address such as the router's IP 192.168.1.1 to force traffic to only go through this container

 ![](https://github.com/qdm12/cloudflare-dns-server/blob/master/readme/diagram-router.png?raw=true)